What’s New in 2026

 Missouri also has an equal pay law that requires employers to pay female and male employees the same for equal work.

 Employees who believe they have been discriminated against can file a complaint with the Missouri Commission on Human Rights (MCHR) within 180 days of the alleged discrimination.
-The MCHR facilitates mediation and settlement of complaints and investigates them.
+The MCHR facilitates the mediation and settlement of complaints and investigates them.

 The complainant can also request a Notice of Right to Sue, which allows them to start a lawsuit against the employer within 90 days.
-If the parties cannot resolve the matter, it may proceed to an MCHR hearing.
+If the parties can’t resolve the matter, it may proceed to an MCHR hearing.
 Parties can appeal MCHR decisions to circuit court.

 The MCHR has a work-sharing agreement with the federal Equal Employment Opportunity Commission (EEOC).
 As a result, filing a complaint with one organization automatically files it with the other.
 Complainants have 300 days to file a complaint with the EEOC.
-However, if they don’t file within 180 days, their complaint cannot be considered under state law.
+However, if they don’t file within 180 days, their complaint can’t be considered under state law.

-Leave Laws
+Leave laws

-𐄂 Paid Family Leave | There’s no paid family leave law in Missouri. |
+| ❌ Paid Family Leave | There’s no paid family leave law in Missouri. |

-𐄂 Pregnancy and Parental Leave | Missouri doesn’t have specific laws requiring employers to provide pregnancy or parental leave.
+| ❌ Pregnancy and Parental Leave | Missouri doesn’t have specific laws requiring employers to provide pregnancy or parental leave.
 Instead, employees may be eligible for unpaid leave under the federal FMLA.
-Under the Missouri Human Rights Act, the Commission on Human Rights has issued guidance requiring employers with 6 or more employees to treat pregnancy-related disabilities as temporary disabilities, applying the same health plans and benefits, including leave. |
+Under the Missouri Human Rights Act, employers with 6 or more employees mustn’t discriminate based on pregnancy and related conditions.
+The Missouri Commission on Human Rights requires employers to treat pregnancy-related conditions the same as a temporary disability and apply the same health plans, leave, and other benefits as other disabilities. |

-𐄂 Vacation and Personal Leave | Vacation or personal leave isn’t mandatory in Missouri. |
+| ❌ Vacation and Personal Leave | Vacation or personal leave isn’t mandatory in Missouri. |

 There are several other types of compulsory leave in Missouri:

-Military Leave | No state law requires private employers to provide employees with military leave.
+| Military Leave | No state law requires private employers to provide employees with military leave.
 However, the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) applies to Missouri employers. |

-Jury Duty Leave | Employers cannot take adverse employment action against employees who attend jury duty.
+| Jury Duty Leave | Employers can’t take adverse employment action against employees who attend jury duty.
 Employers also can’t require employees to use other types of leave, including vacation or sick leave, to attend jury duty.
-If an employee who works for an employer with 5 or fewer employees is called to jury duty and another employee has already been called to serve at the same time, the court must reschedule the other employee. |
+If an employee of an employer with 5 or fewer employees is called for jury duty and another employee has already been called to serve at the same time, the court must reschedule the other employee. |

-Voting Leave | Employers must give employees up to 3 hours of voting leave if the polls aren’t open for 3 consecutive hours outside employees’ work hours.
+| Voting Leave | Employers must give employees up to 3 hours of voting leave if the polls aren’t open for 3 consecutive hours outside employees’ work hours.
 Employers can choose when the employee takes these 3 hours.
 As long as the employee provides 1 day’s notice, employers can’t deduct an employee’s wages for using voting leave. |

-Domestic or Sexual Violence Leave | The Victim’s Economic Safety and Security Act requires certain employers to provide unpaid, job-protected leave to employees who are victims of domestic or sexual violence or whose family members are victims of domestic or sexual abuse: • 1 workweek each year (employers with 20 to 49 employees). • 2 workweeks each year (employers with 50 or more employees).
 Employees must provide at least 48 hours’ notice to access this leave unless it’s impossible.
 Employers can ask employees for documentation to access this leave.
 Employers with at least 20 employees must also make reasonable safety accommodations for employees eligible for this leave, such as work schedule changes or transfer to another location. |

-Victims of Crime Leave | Employers cannot penalize employees for taking leave to testify, attend, or participate in a criminal proceeding.
-They cannot require them to use vacation, personal, or sick leave for these reasons. |
+| Victims of Crime Leave | Employers can’t penalize employees for taking leave to testify, attend, or participate in a criminal proceeding.
+They can’t require them to use vacation, personal, or sick leave for these reasons. |

 Child Labor Laws